 Having attended Nautical College he embarked upon a career at sea, commencing in 1961 as an Apprentice Deck Officer.
 Sailing the world’s sea routes over many years he eventually achieved the rank of Captain.
-Following his active sea-going service, he remained closely allied to the shipping Industry, working in a wide variety of maritime roles in Singapore, the Middle East, Thailand, Papua New Guinea and Korea.
+Following his active sea-going service, he remained closely allied to the shipping industry, working in a wide variety of maritime roles in Hong Kong, Singapore, Thailand, Korea, Australia, Papua New Guinea, and the Middle East.

 He is now retired and lives in Melbourne Australia, supplemented by regular visits to his beloved Hong Kong.

-He is a prolific writer of articles and books about his experiences at sea, most of which have been published.
-His other interests include collecting Maritime Art and Paintings and doing occasional volunteer work with his local Coast Guard flotilla.
+He is a prolific writer about his experiences at sea, most of which have been published.
+His other interests include collecting Maritime Art and Paintings, and writing articles of nautical interest.